rdinter/rdinter.github.io/research.md

 title: Research
 ---

 My fields of interest are applied econometrics, spatial econometrics, agribusiness, and rural/urban development.
 In my dissertation, I study topics related to the economic impact of broadband deployment as well as interregional migration with a focus on using spatial econometric techniques in addressing these topics.
-I have expanded my research interests as a post-doctoral researcher at The Ohio State University to include agribusiness
+I have expanded my research interests as a post-doctoral researcher at The Ohio State University to include agribusiness and have focused on farmer financial stress, land valuations, and taxation issues related to property tax of agricultural land.

 # Publications